 "Islamic Fundamentalism and Modernity" by Montgomery Watt (1989)8

 The Qur'an is very poor at story-telling.
 Subtleties, ramifications and lessons are all left completely unexplained, so that within a generation or two of being written, many aspects of the meaning of stories have been lost.
 It makes the reading quite unsatisfactory.
 The Qur'an is good at making statements about god, destiny and duty, but completely inadequate at teachings morals or goodness.
-It is more like a series of half-remembered summaries of various unconnected events.
+Its history reads like half-remembered summaries of various unconnected events.

 At one point Muhammad and his kin were opposed by the polytheists around them.
 In particular, they were oppressed by the followers of 3 pagan gods in Mecca.
 When defeated, surrounded and under siege, Muhammad 'seems to have even compromised his monotheism, at first, to make peace with the Meccans'10 and then he suddenly recalled some text that stated that the three pagan gods were valid intercessors after verses 19 and 20 (see how it reads now: Qur'an 53:10-12,18-23), after all!
 Lucky for Muhammad he remembered this important fact!

 When Muhammad had a powerful army and his exiled followers returned, he recited a further passage: saying that it was an error, the three pagan gods were not valid - that Satan recites his own verses but now that "God annuls what Satan casts" Qur'an 22:52!
-How could this be?
-For starters, it blatantly contradicts Qur'an 39:28 which says the Qur'an is perfect.
-There are two possibilities.
-Firstly, that it is true that Satan can sneak verses into the Qur'an, or, that Muhammad simply made them up, in order to preserve his own skin in the face of defeat against the pagans.
-Either possibility undermines our trust in the entire book.
+The same in Qur'an 16:101-103, where it says some verses can be later changed for others by God - and here also, the authors must have known how dodgy it sounds, as it mentions that these abrogations cause people to cry out "you are only a forger!".
+But how can this be, when Qur'an 39:28 says that the Qur'an is perfect?
+If it's perfect, it's not possible to update verses with a better version - this can only mean that those verses weren't perfect.
+Whether it was Muhammad changing things, or Satan, or the Angel Gabrielle himself, it undermines our trust in the entire book.
 If that insertion was made, but annulled, what others have been made, and left in?

 It seems that Muhammad was defeated and gave in to pressure from his enemies.
 He compromised truth, God's eternal word, for material benefits: to stay alive.
 This is the truth of the matter.
 If Muhammad can do this here, he could have done it with any part of the Qur'an.
 We do not know which parts of the text were due to Muhammad's materialism and selfishness and which parts he honestly thought were the words of Gabriel.
 Like the Christian scriptures, we are left only with Human text, not Godly text.